ganart/MineGuard-models/README.md

 - **Data Engineering**: Techniques applied to preprocess and augment sensor data for improved model performance.

 #More detales
-Check out our ['PDF presentation'](media/MineGuard_Presentation.pdf) for additional information.
+Check out our [PDF presentation](media/MineGuard_Presentation.pdf) for additional information.